An invariance principle for the 1D KPZ equation: Introduction

 then by Donsker's theorem, $\tf_N$ converges in law to Brownian motion.
 This way of writing Donsker's theorem makes it clear why Theorem \ref{thm:mainresult} is a `KPZ version' of it.
 While Donsker's theorem shows invariance of the scaling limit under various choices of the law of the noise variables, our result proves invariance both under changing the law of the noise variables and the choice of $\psi$ (subject to the constraints of equivariance under constant shifts, symmetry and regularity).

 A natural problem, then, is to investigate whether the assumptions of Theorem \ref{thm:mainresult} can be relaxed.
 Donsker's theorem requires the noise variables to have only finite second moments, whereas Theorem \ref{thm:mainresult} needs finite moment generating function in a neighborhood of zero.
 Can this be relaxed?
 Also, in \eqref{eq:fndef}, can $f_N(x,t)$ be a function of $f_N(x\pm i,t-1)$ for $i=0, 1,\ldots,k$ for some fixed $k$ plus noise, instead of just $f(x\pm 1, t-1)$ as we currently have?
+Depending on the type of interaction, such as a higher order interaction, it may be sufficient to perturb from the directed polymer itself.
 Generalization beyond i.i.d.~noise is also an interesting question.
 Does it suffice to have the noise `homogenize' in a certain sense, as it happens for exclusion processes?

 A different kind of invariance principle, similar to Donsker's theorem in that the invariance is only in the law of the noise, was obtained in~\cite{hairershen17}.
 Roughly speaking, the main result of \cite{hairershen17} is that a solution of the KPZ equation with non-Gaussian noise and coefficients depending in a certain way on a parameter $\epsilon$, converges to a solution of the usual KPZ equation (with white noise) as $\epsilon \to 0$.